All Life Is Problem Solving

 Tags: KM 2.0 · KM Software Tools · Knowledge Integration · Knowledge Making · Knowledge Management

-KM 2.0 and Knowledge Management: Part Eight
+KM 2.0 and Knowledge Management: Part Eight, Early 2008 Discussion

 Well, we’ve finally arrived at 2008, certainly the most active year thus far in the KM 2.0 boom.
 I don’t know whether this is the Year of KM 2.0, since perhaps we’re still not at the peak of debate and discussion over the idea.
 But 2008 has certainly increased the frequency and intensity of discussion […]